sagemathinc/cocalc_tutorial/tips_and_tricks/tips_and_tricks.md

 In this section we will present some CoCalc features and useful tricks that will make the management of your project easier.

 ## Text fields generally support markdown and LaTeX
-CoCalc not only facilitates the creation of LaTex documents, but the multiple text sections in CoCalc support and render LaTex and markdown  (specifically  [GitHub Flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).
+CoCalc not only facilitates the creation of LaTeX documents, but the multiple text sections in CoCalc support and render LaTeX and markdown  (specifically  [GitHub Flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).

-For example, you can use LaTex syntax in the chat rooms:
+For example, you can use LaTeX syntax in the chat rooms:

 ![before image](./assets/before_latex_render.png)